Perseus: The hero who defeated Medusa and saved Andromeda

 Perseus' position in the genealogy of heroes

-Perseus' origin places him among the great heroic houses of ancient tradition.
-He is not just a warrior, but a form that unites the divine with the human.
-His relationship with Zeus, Danae and Acrosius creates a mythological scheme where fate, power and divine will are constantly clashing.
+Perseus’s lineage places him among the great heroic houses of ancient tradition.
+He is not merely a warrior, but a figure who unites the divine with the human.
+His relationship with Zeus, Danaë, and Acrisius creates a mythological framework in which fate, power, and divine will are in constant conflict.

 How Perseus defeated Medusa